 When considered in the context of the Foundation's donor cultivation strategies, returns on its investment and fundraising campaigns, and the overall state of the economy, increases or decreases in the Foundation's net position over time are indicators of improvement in or erosion of its financial health.
-The Foundation's net position is comprised of three types of fund balances: restricted nonexpendable, restricted expendable and unrestricted.
+The Foundation's net position is comprised of three types of net position: restricted nonexpendable, restricted expendable and unrestricted.

 Restricted nonexpendable endowment funds are maintained in accordance with terms specified by donors and are invested in perpetuity with the intent to produce income to be expended annually for the donor-specified purposes.
-The restricted nonexpendable net position related to these endowment funds increased by 8.1% in 2019, following a decrease of 6.5% in 2018 and an increase of 3.7% in 2017.
+The restricted nonexpendable net position related to these endowment funds increased by 2.4% in 2020 and by 8.1% in 2019, following a decrease of 6.5% in 2018.
 The decrease in 2018 was driven by a donor-directed change that resulted in \$17,043 being reclassified to a restricted expendable fund.
 Increases in the endowment funds over the last several years have been attributable to the Foundation's strong fundraising efforts which have been successful at securing a number of significant endowment gifts.
 The Board's Investment & Finance Committee monitors and manages the asset allocation of the endowment pool with the goal of diversifying risk while maintaining value and enhancing total return.
 This work is carried out in conjunction with the Foundation's investment consultant.

 Restricted expendable funds include funds functioning as endowment, life income and annuity funds, and accumulated net gains on the nonexpendable endowment funds.
-The restricted expendable net position related to these endowment funds decreased 1.4% during the year ended June 30, 2019, after increasing by 43.7% and 26.4% during the years ended June 30, 2018 and 2017, respectively.
+The restricted expendable net position related to these endowment funds decreased 5.5% during the year ended June 30, 2020 and 1.4% in 2019, after increasing by 43.7% the year ended June 30, 2018.
 Funds functioning as endowment consist of amounts that have been allocated by the Foundation for long-term investment purposes, including gifts restricted as to purpose that have no conditions requiring they be held as nonexpendable endowments.
+Additionally, restricted expendable funds include two real estate gifts with a total appraisal value of \$845 that were recorded in 2020.
+It is expected that both properties will be sold by the Foundation for cash in a future period.